Making sure your child has a healthy lunch can help reduce the risk of overweight and

 obesity, diabetes and high blood pressure, just to name a few.
 But there’s another reason to teach your child that packing a lunch from home can be cool, healthy and fun — it’s also good for the environment.
 Before you dismiss the idea of an eco-friendly lunch as being too difficult or time-consuming, check out our list of easy, do-able tips on greening up your child’s lunch.
 You may just be inspired to do the same with your lunch!

-- Ditch the plastic baggies.
-You can look on-line or at a store that carries eco-friendly products for reusable bags and containers.
+You can look online or at a store that carries eco-friendly products for reusable bags and containers.
 They’re often made from organic cotton or recycled plastic and can save you money in the long run.
 Washable and durable, reusable bags come in fun designs as well as simple and chic motifs – and some even double as placemats.
 Just make sure to choose ones that are PVC, lead and BPA (bisphenol-A) free.
 Reusable containers come in all shapes and sizes, in both BPA-free plastic and metal, so you’re sure to find one to fit the job – and the lunch box.

-- Ban paper napkins from the lunch box and replace them with cloth napkins.
-Fun designs make them kid-friendly and smaller sizes make them lunch box-friendly.
-Just toss them in with the wash after use.
+Replace them with cloth napkins.
+Fun designs make them kid-friendly and smaller sizes make them lunch box friendly toss them in with the wash after use.

 These tips may seem like a big adjustment at first, but the long-term savings will certainly add up as you replace all the one-time use items that go into a typical American lunch box.
 Not only will you save money, but you’ll rest assured knowing that you’re teaching your children ecologically sound principles they can pass along to their children, preserving the planet for generations to come.

 We help grow healthy kids, families and communities to create healthier generations!Learn More